Skip to content

 What are the risks of staking?

 Staking is not risk-free.
 Lock-up or unbonding periods can prevent you from selling for days or weeks, so you may be stuck during a sharp price drop.
-Slashing can cost you part of your stake if a validator misbehaves.
+Slashing can cost you part of your stake if a validator misbehaves on a network that enforces it.
 Custodial staking exposes you to platform failure, and liquid-staking tokens can occasionally trade below the value of the asset they represent.
 The underlying volatility of the coin itself remains the largest risk of all.

 How do you start staking safely?